weareflip/devops-tech-test/readme.md

 ## Part 1: Terraform configuration

 This part of the tech test aims to assess the candidate's understanding of Terraform and their ability to work with and set up infrastructure as code for AWS.

-The goal is to set up a couple of servers in the cloud and network them so that specific

 Requirements for the configuration: